-- LIC, New York
+- Long Island City, New York

 I would like to thank both Kim Gallier and Randy Rogers for their trust in posting the above responses about our product, Scratch-B-Gone(SBG) for the refinishing of scratches from their Stainless steel (Ss) appliances.
 We always appreciate honest feedback from our customers in an effort to continually improve the quality of our product offerings.
 To date, our SBG is the only fully DIY kit available for the remediation of 'real' stainless appliances, sinks and grills.
 Not for use on coated surfaces sold as a clean-free or fingerprint free surface.
 Additionally, it will remove stain, chemical burn, acid corrosion, and rust.
 Our SBG is currently used by major mfgrs in-plant for scratch removal and in- field service for quick surface correction.
 Most large manufacturers recommend our SBG to their customers.
 For this reason, we take customer feedback very seriously.
 We are very concerned about Kim Gallier's experience and believe that her surface was most likely of the coated variety therefore the use of our tool aggravated the scratch by removing the clearcoat and resulted in a polished surface.
 We are always available to discuss your particular needs or respond to your feedback.